 The 2-year M.Sc. programme lays equal emphasis on Organic, Inorganic and Physical Chemistry.
-The M.Sc. programme lasting four semesters comprises 3 courses each in Organic, Inorganic, Physical and Theoretical Chemistry, 2 laboratory courses each in Organic, Inorganic and Physical Chemistry and elective courses.
+The M.Sc. programme lasting four semesters comprises 3 courses each in Organic, Inorganic, Physical and Theoretical Chemistry, 2 laboratory courses each in Organic, Inorganic and Physical Chemistry, elective courses on specialized topics and a one semester research project.
 The syllabus is reviewed and upgraded regularly paying special attention to the contemporary development in chemical sciences.
 Some of the unique features of the programme are the core courses in Instrumentation and Computer Applications, Mathematics for Chemists, Materials Chemistry, Biological Chemistry, a seminar course, elective courses and project work in final semester.
 The student completing the M.Sc. will be proficient in all branches of Chemistry and is equipped to take up research in a variety of specialized fields including those areas where Chemistry intersects with Biology on the one hand and Physics on the other.
 The School also offers a 5-Year M.Sc programme in Chemical Sciences.
-The first two years of the programme are common to all science students in which they get a through exposure to all branches of sciences.
+The first two years of the programme are common to all science students in which they get a thorough exposure to all branches of sciences.
 The students move to the School from the third year.
 The entrance examination for this programme is conducted by the College of Integrated Studies of the university.

-The Ph.D. programme is entirely research-oriented in which a student undertakes research under the guidance of the Faculty of the School in an area chosen by him/her and approved by the School.
-The specific research areas of the individual Faculty members are mentioned against their names.
-Students admitted to the Ph.D. programme are required to satisfactorily complete a course work within the first four semesters; the modules consist of core courses in research methodology and optional courses chosen on the basis of their background and the requirements of their research.
+The Ph.D. programme is entirely research-oriented in which a student undertakes research under the mentorship of a Teacher of the School in an area chosen by him/her and approved by the School.
+The expertise of the individual Faculty members are mentioned against their names below.
+Students admitted to the Ph.D. programme are required to satisfactorily complete the prescribed course work.
+The modules of the prescribed course work consist of core courses in research methodology and optional courses chosen on the basis of their background and the requirements of their research.